sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 1. From the cluster dashboard, click on the tile representing your cluster to navigate to cluster details.

-2. Find the Ambairi URL in the **Cluster Information** section.
+2. Find the Ambari URL in the **Cluster Information** section.
 This URL is available once the Ambari cluster creation process has completed.

 3. Click on the **Ambari URL** link.